19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Derived Statistics/Carry Capacity.md

 # Carry Capacity

 This game uses an Item Slot system.
 An item slot is an abstracted unit of weight / space combined for ease of inventory management.
-A PC has 10 + [Constitution](../Chosen%20Statistics/Constitution.md) item slots.
+A PC has 10 + [Constitution](../Chosen%20Statistics/Constitution.md) [[Item Slots]].

 An item slot is something that either
-	1. Weighs between 5-10 pounds **OR**
+	1. Weighs around 5 pounds **OR**
 	2. Is about as big as a bicycle helmet

 **EXCEPTION**: One day worth of rations take up 1/2 an item slot